 The Seminary has a commencement service each May, August, and December for students graduating during the year.
 In anticipation of participation in the commencement services, students should file for graduation with Director of Academic Services by the last class day of the semester prior to their anticipated graduation date in which the degree is expected to be conferred.
-Students should also file their anticipated semester and year of graduation in the Lifelong Learning (LLL) online program (see page 50).
 Ample time must be allowed for the processing of diplomas.
 Students who file late will not be guaranteed a diploma at Commencement.

 All M.Div., M.T.S., and M.A.C.M. students should purchase their caps and gowns from the Baylor Bookstore.
-D.Min. students should contact the Baylor Graduate School concerning rental or purchase of gown, hood, and tam.
+D.Min. and Ph.D. students should contact the Baylor Graduate School concerning rental or purchase of gown, hood, and tam.